gfMateus99/Master_Thesis/README.md

 - **Transformer -** [Baseline_Models-Transformer.py]

 ### Topic modelling + Sentiment analysis
-Code developed for Topic modelling and Sentiment analysis

 - **Get Tweets Script -** [Get_Tweets_Program.py]
   - Program to collect tweets via Twitter API (**Note:** In case of using this script, you need to insert your own Twitter API token keys).